olcf/olcf-user-docs/software/debugging/index.rst

         gdb ./path_to_executable

-    dditional information about GDB usage can befound on the `GDB Documentation Page <https://www.sourceware.org/gdb/documentation/>`__.
+    Additional information about GDB usage can befound on the `GDB Documentation Page <https://www.sourceware.org/gdb/documentation/>`__.

 ********